erezcoh4/AnaTreesGBDTprotons/GBDTprotonsPackage/README.md

 # Oct-14,2016
 To start collecting data use

+    python $macGBDTprotons/extract_anatrees_tracks_information_from_files_list.py -wuboone --DataType=extBNB --files_frac=0.001 --evnts_frac=0.1 -v4 -p1

+(on the grid)
+if this is MC data used for building the GBDTs, divide it to training and testing samples

+    python $macGBDTprotons/divide_training_and_testing_samples.py -werez

+now, we can train the GBDTs using Cross-Validation

+    python gbdt_training_predicting/train_gbdt_cross_validation.py -werez -v1